 Still, those splashy old Hollywood musicals have plenty to offer modern audiences, even audiences consisting of young children.
 That's because many of these films are wholesome and full of humor and heart.

 Exposing kids to musical theater and films at a young age may provide them with a critical creative and emotional outlet.
-Just as the study of music has excellent cognitive development advantages, so too does involvement in the world of musicals.
+Just as jamming out on deskbells or playing through a songbook has excellent cognitive development advantages, so too does involvement in the world of musicals.

 What Do Kids Love About Musicals?

 Children understand fantasy in a way that adults have long forgotten.
 They have no trouble fully entering into a story, even one that's punctuated by exuberant singing and dancing.
 Not only do they get hooked by the plot but also the pure joy of the music.

 Musicals are a colorful and tune-filled manner in which to introduce all sorts of potentially difficult subject matter as well.
 Some of them are set during the Great Depression or take place in other actual historical settings that can make for fascinating conversation and learning even at a young age.